 Bob's natural knack for giving plants just the right amount of water and attention has really paid off, as you can see.
 Bromeliads are generally fairly easy to keep and with regular care will live with you for a long time.

 Bob owns a Tillandsia cyanea, and they produce a beautiful feathery pink bract with lovely purple flowers blooming from it.
 This bromeliad can be propagated from offsets that appear as it matures.

-These Ecuadorian natives can grow in the house, mounted on fern bark or even a piece wood with sphagnum moss and fishing line.
+These Ecuadorian natives can grow in the house, mounted on fern bark or even a piece of wood with sphagnum moss and fishing line wrapped around it for safe holding.
 They can be dunked in water or thoroughly watered in the sink, if used that way.

 - Bright indirect light or some filtered sun.
 A north-facing window can be ideal.